Coronavirus: Moderna to start final stage vaccine trial on July 27 after Phase I shows it is safe

 The biotech firm will enroll 30,000 adults at high risk of contracting the coronavirus in the Phase III trials.

-United States biotech firm Moderna on Tuesday said it plans to start the final stage of human trials for its coronavirus vaccine candidate on July 27, AP reported.
+United States biotech firm Moderna on Tuesday said it planned to start the final stage of human trials for its coronavirus vaccine candidate on July 27, AP reported.

-The announcement came after the New England Journal of Medicine published results from the first stage of Moderna’s vaccine trial, which showed it was safe and all the first 45 participants developed antibodies to the virus.
+The announcement came after the New England Journal of Medicine published results from the first stage of Moderna’s vaccine trial, which showed that it was safe and all the first 45 participants developed antibodies to the virus.
 Volunteers who got two doses of the vaccine had high levels of virus-killing antibodies that exceeded the average levels seen in people who had recovered from the coronavirus, according to the researchers.
 More than half the participants experienced mild or moderate side effects, which is said to be normal.

 The US government’s top infectious disease expert Anthony Fauci said: “No matter how you slice this, this is good news”.
 The experimental vaccine, developed by Fauci’s colleagues at the National Institutes of Health and Moderna Inc, will enroll 30,000 adults at high risk of contracting the coronavirus in the Phase III trials.
 This will mark the world’s largest study of a potential vaccine.

 Moderna was the first to start human testing of a vaccine for the novel coronavirus on March 16.
 It said it will conduct the trial at 87 study locations, all in the United States.
-The participants will help compare the vaccine to placebo injections and evaluate whether two doses of the vaccine, known as mRNA-1273, to see if it can prevent infection by the SARS-CoV-2 virus, or whether it can prevent the infection progressing toward symptoms, according to AFP.
+The participants will help compare the vaccine to placebo injections and evaluate two doses of the vaccine, known as mRNA-1273, to see if it can prevent infection by the SARS-CoV-2 virus, or whether it can prevent the infection progressing toward symptoms, according to AFP.

 The Moderna vaccine uses ribonucleic acid or RNA, which is a chemical messenger that contains instructions for making proteins to fight the coronavirus infection.